 A Story Steeped in Sound

 Currently a freelance performer and educator located in the Athens, GA area, Sarah DelBene is a new DMA student at the University of Georgia studying under Professor Angela Jones-Reus.
 Sarah's budding flute studio, both independently and through the UGA Community Music School, is open to a diverse cross section of flute students of all ages and ability levels.
-Flute pedagogy, as she sees it, is her way to give back to the music community and to encourage a love of music in others.
-Her teaching approach emphasizes strong technique, refined sound development, contextual music theory and music history knowledge, and a heightened total body awareness while playing as the foundation for confident and free music making.
+Flute pedagogy, as she sees it, is her way to give back to the music community and to cultivate a love of music in others.
+Her pedagogical approach emphasizes strong technique, refined sound development, contextual music theory and music history knowledge, and a heightened total body awareness while playing as the foundation for confident and free music making.
 As a trainee in the Association for Body Mapping Education (ABME), she aims to incorporate aspects of the Body Mapping practice into her flute pedagogy to unlock every student's full musical freedom and potential.

-Seeking to explore the diverse realms of music, she is at home in a variety of solo, chamber, and large ensemble settings.
+Seeking to explore the diverse possibilites of music, she is at home in a variety of solo, chamber, and large ensemble settings.
 Sarah has been the flutist in Beracco Winds (the Graduate Wind Quintet at Baylor University), and was an active member in the the Baylor Wind Ensemble.
 She has been a substitute musician for the Waco Symphony Orchestra, and worked in other orchestras like the Baylor Symphony Orchestra (four time winner of the American Prize for Orchestra Performance) and the Bryan Symphony Orchestra.
-Outside of the orchestra, she enjoys playing in a variety of mixed chamber groups.
+Beyond these performance settings, she enjoys performing in a variety of mixed chamber groups.